Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Introduction

 \section{Introduction}

 With the rise of increasingly complex graph-based data, the ability to answer fundamental statistical questions about these objects becomes increasingly relevant.
-In particular, when studying graphs which are observed at multiple points in time and which present multiple connection types through different layers, a question that is of high practical importance is whether any of these observed graphs are structurally different from the others or whether they are independent realizations of the same random process.
-For instance, in computer network monitoring, such analysis can reveal whether traffic patterns remain stable over time or exhibit structural shifts due to attacks or configuration changes.
-Similarly, in neuroscience, testing for differences across layers of a multiplex brain network can shed light on how specific types of neural connections influence learning or behavior (\textit{cf.} Section \ref{sec:clayton}).
+In particular, when studying multiple graphs, a question that is of high practical importance is whether any of these observed graphs are structurally different from the others or whether they are independent realizations of the same random process \citep[see, for example,][]{Ginestet17, tang2017semiparametric, tang2017nonparametric, ghoshdastidar2020two, Chatterjee23, chen2024spectral, jin2024optimal}.
+This task is particularly important for \emph{dynamic multiplex networks}, graphs which are observed at multiple points in time and which present multiple connection types through different layers \citep[see, for example,][]{Kivela14}.
+For instance, in computer network monitoring, such analysis can reveal whether traffic patterns remain stable over time or exhibit structural shifts due to attacks or configuration changes \citep{Adams16}.
+Similarly, in neuroscience, testing for differences across layers of a multiplex brain network can shed light on how specific types of neural connections influence learning or behavior \citep[ ][]{eschbach2020recurrent, jiang2021models}.
 In this work, we formulate this problem within a \textit{statistical hypothesis testing} framework.